Generalized integral points on abelian varieties and the Geometric Lang-Vojta conjecture: Introduction

-The main goal of the paper is to provide new phenomena and evidence for Conjecture~\ref{conjecture-lang-vojta-geometric} in the context when $\bar{\XX} \to \bar{C}$ is a family of abelian varieties over a compact Riemann surface, i.e., when $k= \C$ (cf. Conjecture \ref{c:polynomial-bound-abelian-family}, Theorem \ref{t:parshin-generic-emptiness-higher-dimension}, Corollary \ref{t:lang-vojta-corollary}).
-For this, we develop the idea of Parshin in \cite{parshin-90} to introduce the \emph{hyperbolic-homotopic height} machinery (cf. Theorem~\ref{t:linear-bound-s-base-curve-1}, Lemma \ref{l:exponential-homotopy-northcott}, Proposition \ref{p:homotopy-rational-abelian}) as a substitute for the classical intersection theory.
-This machinery allows us to address quantitative problems concerning \emph{generalized integral points} of $\bar{\XX} \to \bar{C}$ (cf. Definition \ref{d:s-d-integral-point-geometric}, Theorem \ref{t:parshin-generic-emptiness-higher-dimension}).
-The hyperbolic part (cf. Theorem \ref{t:linear-bound-s-base-curve-1}) is a statement on compact Riemann surfaces which is of independent interest.
-Notably, results in Theorem~\ref{t:parshin-generic-emptiness-higher-dimension} cannot be proved by a purely algebraic method such as the classical intersection height theory (cf. \cite{fulton-98}).
-Moreover, we obtain a very reasonable estimation of growth of generalized integral points of $\bar{\XX} \to \bar{C}$ in the sense that it recovers corresponding results for integral points in all special known cases (cf. Section \ref{r:optimal-growth}).
-Certain results on the topology of the intersection locus of sections with a horizontal divisor in an abelian fibration are also established (cf. Theorem~\ref{p:uncountable-limit-point}).
+We develop the work of Parshin in \cite{parshin-90} to formulate a {hyperbolic-homotopic method} as a substitute for the classical intersection theory.
+The technique allows us to address quantitative problems concerning \emph{$(S,\DD)$-integral points} , namely, rational points $P \in X(k(\bar{C}))$ whose induced section $\sigma_P \in \mathcal{X}(\bar{C})$ satisfy $f(\sigma_P(\bar{C}) \cap \mathcal{D})\subset S$.
+The hyperbolic part (Theorem \ref{t:linear-bound-s-base-curve-1}), which may be of independent interest, concerns the hyperbolic length of loops on compact Riemann surfaces.
+We obtain a reasonable estimation of the growth of integral sections of $\bar{\XX} \to \bar{C}$ in the sense that it recovers corresponding results in all special known cases (cf. Section \ref{r:optimal-growth}).
+Certain results on the topology of the intersection locus of sections with a horizontal divisor in an abelian fibration are also established (Theorem~\ref{p:uncountable-limit-point}).